The Misunderstood Passive: Do We Really Need It?

-By Heather Belgorodtseva, an EFL Teacher and Teacher Trainer.
+By Heather Belgorodtseva, an EFL Teacher and Teacher Trainer, who ran a series of workshops at the Academic Writing Center.
 She can also be found writing about discourse analysis and online communication at Those Sharp Words.

 If there’s one thing that everyone knows about academic writing, it’s that the passive voice shouldn’t be used.
 But why is this ban in place, and is it actually a valid criticism?

 What is the passive?

 The passive voice is a way of manipulating a sentence so that the doer of the verb is not the subject, does not kick off the sentence, so is less focused on.
 Thus Academics use the passive voice in their writing becomes The passive voice is used by academics in their writing.

 One of the arguments against the passive is that it makes a text more long-winded and less readable.
 After all, the second sentence above is three whole words more verbose than the first.